New Dream (band)

 New Dream were an Australian pop music group formed in 1967 as The Dream when founding mainstays Jenny Johnston on organ and Alex Kadell (a.k.a.
 Alex Opitz) on lead vocals (both ex-Changing Times) joined with latter day members of the Final Four.
 The Dream's repertoire shifted to bubblegum pop and they changed their name in March 1969.
 Their most popular single, "Soft Delights" (May 1971), peaked at No. 21 on the Go-Set national top 40.
-They released a sole album, New Dream, in 1973 however they had disbanded late in the previous year.
-They briefly reformed in 1974 before breaking up again.
+They released a sole album, New Dream, in 1973, although they had disbanded late in the previous year.
+They briefly re-formed in 1974 before breaking up again.

 History

-Late in 1967 Alex Kadell (a.k.a.
-Alex Opitz) the bass guitarist and lead vocalist of Melbourne pop music group Changing Times and his band mate (and sometime domestic partner) Jenny Johnston on organ joined with local rival pop band, the Final Four, to form another pop music group, the Dream.
+Late in 1967, Alex Kadell (a.k.a.
+Alex Opitz), the bass guitarist and lead vocalist of Melbourne pop music group Changing Times, and his band mate (and sometime domestic partner) Jenny Johnston on organ joined with local rival pop band the Final Four, to form another pop music group, the Dream.
 The Final Four's line-up had been Mark Archer on drums, Jack McGrath on guitar, Peter Nicoll on guitar, and Terry Stirzker on bass guitar.
 The Changing Times had formed in the mid-1960s; Johnston and Opitz joined in 1966 with Alan Eliot on drums and Lyn Thomas on lead guitar.
 That group later included Wayne Duncan on bass guitar (ex-Rondells) and Gary Young on drums (ex-Silhouettes, Rondells).

-As a member of the Dream, Opitz used the name Kadell and concentrated on his lead vocals with Stirzker providing bass guitar.
+As a member of the Dream, Opitz used the name Kadell and concentrated on his lead vocals, with Stirzker providing bass guitar.
 The group performed on the local discotheque circuit.
 They released a single, "Who Could Be Loving You?", in 1968, via Festival Records as a cover version of Al Wilson's original.
 The B-side, "Mercy, Mercy, Mercy", was their rendition of Cannonball Adderley's 1966 hit.
 Both tracks were re-released for a split extended play, shared with two tracks by Festival label mates, Cam-Pact.
-The Dream played a support slot for United Kingdom visitors, the Who and Small Faces, in January 1968.
+The Dream played a support slot for United Kingdom visitors the Who and Small Faces in January 1968.
 Nicoll was replaced on guitar by Brian Holloway in June, who in turn left before the end of that year.
 The group changed their name to New Dream in March 1969 and their repertoire moved to bubblegum pop.
 They signed with Festival Records and issued their debut single, "Yours Until Tomorrow", in April 1969.
 The follow-up single, "Catching Up on Fun", appeared in July.